Jupiter Ascending: Plot

 Years later, Jupiter makes a modest living as a housekeeper to her wealthy neighbors.
-Wanting to buy a telescope, Jupiter agrees to sell her egg cells and uses her friend Katharine's name as a pseudonym.
-At Katharine's house, Jupiter and Katharine are attacked by extraterrestrial "Keepers".
+Wanting to buy a telescope, she agrees to sell her egg cells and uses her friend Katharine's name as a pseudonym.
+At Katharine's house, the women are attacked by extraterrestrial "Keepers".
 Jupiter photographs them, but they erase both women's memories of the incident.
 Jupiter finds the strange photograph on her phone while waiting at an egg donation clinic, but cannot recall anything about it.
 During the procedure, the doctors and nurses are revealed to be Keepers sent to kill her, but she is saved by Caine Wise, a former soldier sent by Titus to bring her to him.
 As Caine and Jupiter flee, their spaceship is destroyed by a squad of Keepers.
 Caine fends off the attack, kills the Keepers, and hijacks one of their vehicles while protecting Jupiter.
 Caine realizes that Jupiter must be of great significance to Titus and Balem, who are revealed to have sent the Keepers to Earth to capture her.

 Caine takes Jupiter to the hideout of Stinger Apini, another former soldier living in exile on Earth.
 After learning she can control the bees in Stinger's residence, Jupiter discovers that she is galactic royalty.

-Stinger agrees to help Jupiter, but she is captured by Balem's hunters, bribed by Kalique to bring Jupiter to her palace on a distant planet.
-There, Kalique explains that Jupiter is genetically identical to the dead matriarch, and therefore is the Earth's rightful owner.
-Supported by Captain Diomika Tsing of the intergalactic police force Aegis, Caine retrieves her from Kalique and takes her to the intergalactic capital planet Ores to claim her inheritance.
+Stinger agrees to help Jupiter, but she is captured by Balem's hunters and bribed by Kalique to bring Jupiter to her alcazar on Cerise.
+There, Kalique explains that Jupiter is genetically identical to the House of Abrasax's long-dead matriarch, and therefore she is the Earth's rightful owner.

+Supported by Captain Diomika Tsing of the intergalactic police force, Aegis, Caine retrieves Jupiter from Kalique and takes her to the capitpl planet, Orous, to claim her inheritance as Sovereign of Abrasax.
+Once claimed, Jupiter would gain control of Abrasax Industries and displace Balem as titleholder of Earth.
 In another attempt to lure Jupiter to him, Balem sends Greeghan to kidnap her family.
-On the way back to Earth, Titus's henchmen capture Jupiter, and detain Caine as punishment for not bringing Jupiter to him.
+On the way back to Earth, Titus's henchmen capture Jupiter and detain Caine as punishment for not bringing her to him.
 Titus reveals to Caine his plan to marry Jupiter, kill her, and claim Earth.
 Titus then throws Caine into the void of space and attempts to seduce Jupiter, declaring his intention to dismantle the youth serum trade, of which Earth is the next intended source.
 Caine survives being spaced and returns with Stinger to save Jupiter at the altar before she gets married.
-Jupiter asks to return home, but learns that her family has been taken hostage by Balem.
+Jupiter asks to return home but learns that her family has been taken hostage by Balem.